 According to Consumer Reports, stoves represent the greatest safety threat to your home, causing more than 40,000 fires between 2002 and 2009.
 Inspect fire extinguishers and make sure they are accessible.
 Replace the batteries in all smoke detectors, and then test them.

 Test the garage door emergency reverse mechanism and the water heater’s pressure relief valve.
 Also, in case you do not use a tankless water heater, maybe it is time that you think about it.
 Because, unlike the traditional water heaters, tankless ones do not store water in them and it can avoid any potential hazards related to rusty contamination or flooding.
 To get more information regarding tankless water heater, check this callstevesplumbing.com/reasons-to-go-tankless-for-your-next-water-heater/ blog post by Steve’s Plumbing.
 You can also purchase a simple test and check for radon.
 Make sure to place the test on the lowest floor of your home where people will be spending time.
-Check that all door and window locks work, and replace those that don’t
+Check if all door and window locks work, and replace those that don’t.

 According to the Department of Energy, “Over the past couple of decades, advances in appliances and electronics — from microwaves and dishwashers to smartphones and computers — have changed the way we use energy in our homes.”
 Ensure all appliances are running efficiently; if they need repair, you could contact someone like Home Alliance to come and fix any problems.
 Clean the kitchen sink disposal.
 There are many store-bought solutions made especially for disposal sanitization.
 Vacuum the coils of the refrigerator.
 This not only helps the appliance run better but also decreases a fire hazard.
 Clean the filters in the range hood and microwave.
 Double check that your kitchen exhaust fans are set to blow out and not in.
 Replace HVAC filters (or contact an Air Conditioning Repair company who can do this for you.)